-Everything is going fine, and then you notice your air conditioner is going on and off more frequently.
+Everything is going fine, and then you notice your West Milford air conditioning is going on and off more frequently.
 You had it serviced before the season started and you thought everything was okay.
 Now it’s not working properly.

 You’re wondering what is causing the constant on/off cycling and asking yourself “Why does my air conditioner start then stop?”
 Read on to find out some possible reasons it’s doing that and how to stop it from happening or reach out to an expert West Milford, NJ HVAC contractor from our team!

 A system that’s short-cycling will only run for a few minutes and then shut off.
 It’ll come back on a few minutes later, shut off, and then repeat the cycle over and over.
 This causes the compressor to come on repeatedly, which can lead to early compressor wear and failure.
 It also robs you of a proper cooling cycle and your comfort.